connorskees/connorskees.github.io/content/avx-png-filter.md

 #### PNG Filters

 There are 5 filters — none, up, sub, average, and paeth.
 Each filter applies a certain operation to a row of bytes.
+For the purposes of this post, we're going to talk about the first 3.
+The `average` and `paeth` filters are interesting, but we don't need to worry about them.

 The `none` filter, as the name suggests, does not alter the bytes and just copies them as-is.